Feeding the Hungry – Thanksgiving Day Food Boxes and Turkey

 Resurrection Conference was the first and for many years, the only conference providing and handing out food boxes for Thanksgiving Day in the Portland metro area.
 The boxes include the traditional thanksgiving trimmings and a gift card for the purchase of a turkey to complete the thanksgiving meal.
 We thank the parishioners of Resurrection Parish for their tremendous support each year as the holiday season begins with a wonderful tradition of giving and sharing.

 If you or someone you know is in need as Thanksgiving approaches the members of Resurrection Conference encourage you or that someone to reach out and receive one of the Thanksgiving boxes.
 There are two ways to arrange to receive a box and gift card.
 First, you should call the SVdP Portland Council’s Emergency number at 503 235-8431.
 They will add the name to their list of recipients.
 Those boxes are distributed at a Catholic Parish in the Portland area on the Monday morning before Thanksgiving.
 In the recent past, it has been at St. Peters in Portland’s Lents district.
 That could change, but the volunteers at the Portland Council will give you directions.
 You will need photo identification when you pick up your box.
-The second way to get a box is to call Resurrection Parish office and add the name to their list.
-Those boxes and gift cards will be available on the Monday afternoon before Thanksgiving at Resurrection’s parish office.

 As a Vincentian member of Resurrection Conference this annual event is one the most rewarding of the year.
 This effort requires nearly all of our 30 members to work as a team.
 Collecting, distributing and organizing a large group of tasks to all come together so one, sometimes-cold November morning we are able to see happy, relieved and appreciative recipients take home food boxes and gift cards for a turkey, so their families can celebrate the Thanksgiving holiday feast.